Dennis Miloseski: Palm

 Miloseski, along with co-founder Howard Nuk, relaunched the Palm brand, which announced its first device, also called "Palm" on October 15, 2018.
 Miloseski and Nuk co-founded the San Francisco-based startup Palm Ventures Group which was incorporated on December 19, 2016.
 Miloseski and Nuk secured global exclusive rights to the original Palm brand, made famous in the mid-'90s from the launch of the PalmPilot from TCL Corporation, who had purchased the Palm brand assets from Hewlett-Packard in 2014.

 The product Miloseski and Nuk created is a credit card-sized smartphone that features a 3.3-inch HD display, two cameras, and IP68 water and dust resistance.
 "The design is undeniably cute and sleek.
 The user interface is simple, and the raison d’être is well thought out."

-On the software side, Miloseski and Nuk took Google's Android, and redesigned it for a simpler experience.
-They created a unique software feature known as Life Mode which ensures that when the screen is off, Life Mode shuts down incoming calls, notifications, and every other form of distraction—helping promote digital distraction and wellbeing.

 In 2017, Miloseski and Nuk approached the San Francisco Bay Area-based basketball icon Stephen Curry to invest in Palm.
 Like his Warriors teammates Andre Iguodala and Kevin Durant, Curry has strong ties to the Silicon Valley startup ecosystem.
 According to Curry, he still associated the Palm brand with the PalmPilot his father Dell Curry had carried years ago and the games he had played on it as a child.
 Once Curry learned about the new device and its ambitions, he found it so intriguing that he “From the jump, I fell in love with [it],” Curry remembers.

-Miloseski and Nuk launched the Palm phone on November 2, 2018 exclusively at Verizon.
+Miloseski and Nuk launched the Palm phone on November 2, 2018, exclusively at Verizon.
 Since its launch, the Palm phone has sold globally through retail partners in over 12 countries, including US, UK, Spain, Germany China, Japan, and Ukraine.